 This step is usually best done by firstly walking the entire supply and talking about it during the walk.
-Taking photos and GPS points at the source, storage and distribution points.
+Taking photos is a good idea.
 Once back in the meeting room, participants can then be asked to draw the supply on large pieces of paper.